HeartcareGPT: A Unified Multimodal ECG Suite for Dual Signal-Image Modeling and Understanding: Supplemental Experimental Results

-To validate the performance of our model, we conduct comprehensive experiments based on the ECG tokenizer.
+To validate the performance of our model, we conduct comprehensive experiments based on our ECG tokenizer, Beat.
 We evaluate its capabilities in both signal reconstruction and prediction tasks under various structural configurations, including the use of DVQ structure, codebook size, and input sequence length.

-For a more comprehensive evaluation of the tokenizer's performance, we employ three metrics: Codebook Utilization, Reconstruction Loss (Loss\textsubscript{R}), and Prediction Loss (Loss\textsubscript{P}).
-The Reconstruction Loss measures the \textit{Mean Squared Error (MSE)} between the normalized input sequence with a sequence length of 500 and the reconstructed sequence.
-The Prediction Loss measures the \textit{Mean Squared Error (MSE)} between the subsequent segment of the normalized input sequence with a sequence length of 250 and the predicted sequence.

-We use the following formulation to calculate the weighted total score (Score) of the tokenizer, where Loss\textsubscript{R, base} and Loss\textsubscript{P, base} represent the reconstruction loss and prediction loss of the original tokenizer, respectively: